What was Pop Idol?

 4. Proverbs 30.7-9

-You see, the whole problem of Pop Idol is not about one person winning, it's not that we do or don't like the style of music.
+You see, the whole problem of TV shows making peoople into pop idols or celebrities is not about one person winning; it's not that we do or don't like the style of music; it's not that these shows shouldn't exist necessarily.
 The problem is that God sees into the heart, not what's on the outside.
-Too many times in the West we value what is on the outside not on the inside.
+Too many times we value what is on the outside not on the inside.

 We celebrate the young, the good-looking, the fit, the healthy, the rich, the famous, the movie star, the pop idol.
 Yet we shouldn't worship or aspire to this as our priority.
 God is the priority and out of this relationship with God will come real and true satisfaction.